EmanueleDeRossi1/EmanueleDeRossi1/README.md

   My name is **Emanuele De Rossi** and I recently graduated from my Master's degrees in **Cognitive Systems** at the University of Potsdam.
-I am interested in NLP, Computational Linguistics, applications of Computational Science to Linguistics, General Linguistics and minoritized languages.
-I am also in charge of the computer base pre and postprocessing of the experiments in the [LeibnizDream](https://leibnizdream.eu) project of the [Leibniz Institute General Linguistics (ZAS)](https://www.leibniz-zas.de/de/) in Berlin, Germany.
+I am interested in NLP, ....

 ## ⚙️ Technologies & Tools